Perovskite-Silicon Tandem Cells Hit 33.9% Efficiency: A Record, Not a Revolution

 Should You Wait?

-Here is the math of waiting.
-A homeowner who installs today at 5.4 years payback starts generating returns in 2031.
-A homeowner who waits until 2030 for commercial tandem panels will have paid eight years of rising grid electricity — at least S$20,000 at historical tariff growth rates — before they generate a single unit of solar power.
+A homeowner who waits until 2030 for commercial tandem panels will have paid at least S$20,000 in rising grid electricity before they generate a single unit of solar power.

 The efficiency gap between today's panels and 2030 tandems is real.
 The opportunity cost of waiting for that gap to close is also real, and it compounds every quarter.
 When you run your estimate, look at the 10-year and 25-year savings columns.
-The years of bills you pay while waiting moves those numbers far more than the efficiency difference ever will.
+EMA's Singapore Energy Statistics show grid electricity consumption per household rising each year.
+The bills you pay while waiting move those numbers far more than the efficiency difference ever will.
+For the financial case in concrete terms, see the honest payback calculation for a Singapore landed home.

 What does this mean for your home?